 You can help to prevent these problems by storing your cigars at 70°F and between 68-70% humidity.
 Cigars sealed in a plastic bag kept outside of a humidor may only last a couple of weeks.

 Humidors must include a humidifying device or they are merely boxes.
-Humidity levels inside you home also affect your humidor’s humidification.
+The humidity level inside you home also affect your humidor’s humidification.

 What effects humidity levels?